View Vera Ridzon's Obituary on citizensvoice.com and share memories

 She was born in Swoyersville, the daughter of the late Ludwig Matusavage and Eva Kuchinskas Matusavage Muscavage.
 She attended Swoyersville schools and worked in the local garment industry, but was mostly a homemaker who enjoyed taking care of her family.

-Besides her parents, she was preceded in death by her stepfather, Michael Muscavage; brothers, Louis Matusavage and Anthony Muscavage; and sister, Ann Schwab.
+Besides her parents, she was preceded in death by her husband, Stephen; stepfather, Michael Muscavage; brothers, Louis Matusavage and Anthony Muscavage; and sister, Ann Schwab.

 Vera is survived by her daughters, Carole and her husband, William Burak, Shavertown; Barbara Matus, Ellington, Conn.; and Mimi Ridzon, Vero Beach, Fla.; son, Donald and his wife, Marilyn Ridzon, Lewes, Del.; nine grandchildren; 15 great-grandchildren; and close niece, Joanne Korshalla.